KhaledAlabssi/Events-API-FD-FS-Classwork/docs/development_log.md

   - Implementing task 3.1 form plan:
     1. creating dummy data and render it from home page
     2. setup home page with states and use effect
+    3. install axios: npm i axios
-    3. call the api and store the results in states
+    4. call the api and store the results in states
-    4. render the dynamic data on home page
+    5. render the dynamic data on home page